Vacyy/Tournament-Creator/README.md

 - .NET Framework 6.0 or newer
 - XAMPP Control Panel

+## Viewing Code

+   To view all the .cs and .Designer.cs files go to /Code/ folder.

 ## Installation

 1. Launch XAMPP Control Panel and start Apache and MySQL modules.